Streamlining IAM Role Creation for S3 Bucket Access with AWS Policy Generator: A Step-by-Step Guide

 Congratulations!
 You’ve successfully created an Amazon S3 bucket.
 You can now use this bucket to store objects, host static websites, or integrate it with other AWS services.
 For more advanced configurations, explore features like lifecycle rules, bucket policies, or CORS settings in the AWS S3 documentation.

-How to link an IAM Role for an S3 Bucket
+How to Link an IAM Role for an S3 Bucket

 After creating an S3 bucket, you need to grant AWS services or users controlled access to it.
 An IAM role is a secure way to delegate permissions without embedding credentials.
 This guide walks you through creating an IAM role for an S3 bucket using the AWS Management Console, with screenshots to illustrate each step.